Staff

 Gloria Donati

-Staff Attorney, French, Italian
+Senior Staff Attorney, French, Italian

 Gloria joined Project Citizenship in September 2020 as an AmeriCorps Legal Advocate of Massachusetts.
 Holding American and Italian citizenships, while also being of Ethiopian descent and having lived in several countries abroad, Gloria understands the importance of supporting immigrant communities in achieving their goals.
 Gloria earned a dual Bachelor’s degree in Italian and French laws from the University of Bologna and the University of Nanterre, as well as a Master’s degree in law from the University of Bologna.
 She recently graduated with an LLM degree from Boston University School of Law.

-Program Manager, Spanish
+Program Intern, Spanish

 Madeline Kaprich